 How did Winston Churchill become Prime Minister of the United Kingdom in World War Two?

 Winston Churchill led an extraordinary life, but perhaps the most remarkable element in his life was how he became prime minister in 1940.
 Just a few years earlier he was widely seen as politically isolated and was widely ridiculed for his views.
-Yet in 1940, he was appointed his nation’s Prime Minister at its darkest hours and became the leader of the fight against Germany.
-The reasons for this astounding change of political fortune was due to Churchill’s unstinting opposition to Germany and the realization by Parliament that his leadership was what Britain needed in its most desperate hour.
+In 1940, he was appointed his nation’s Prime Minister at its darkest hours and became the leader of the fight against Germany.
+Churchill’s political fortunes changed because of his unstinting opposition to Germany and the realization by Parliament that his leadership was what Britain needed in its most desperate hour.

 Winston Churchill was born into one of Britain’s leading political and aristocratic families.
 His father Randolph Churchill was one of the leading political figures of his time.
 Churchill, from his youth, was a charismatic figure.
 He earned fame while still in his twenties, as a war journalist and for his exploits during the Boer War.
 Churchill joined the Conservative Party and eventually elected an M.P.
 During the First World War, he served as First Lord of the Admiralty (1911-15), in effect, he was in command of the British navy.
-Churchill was later forced to resign after the failure of the Gallipoli landings, in 1915.
+In 1915, Churchill was forced to resign after the failed invasion of Gallipoli.
 Churchill later served as an officer in the British army on the western front.

 After the war, he joined the British Liberal Party and was to serve as the Chancellor of the Exchequer, when he was widely seen as making critical mistakes, that led to an economic downturn in Britain.
 By the 1930’s he was in the political wilderness.
 However, he was a well-known figure in Britain and was genuinely popular.
 Churchill became famous for his journalism and his historical works.
-In 1935, he re-joined the ConservativeS, and sat as an M.P. in the House of Commons.
-His fame rested on his magnificent use of the spoken and the written language.
+In 1935, he re-joined the Conservatives and sat as an M.P. in the House of Commons.
+His fame rested on his eloquence as both a speaker and writer.

-Appeasement Germany's actions became increasing aggressive and they re-occupied the Rhineland.
-Churchill warned against German aggression and he stated in several fiery speeches that Germany posed an existential threat to peace in Europe.
+Germany's actions became increasingly aggressive and they re-occupied the Rhineland.
+Churchill warned against German aggression, and he stated in several fiery speeches that Germany posed an existential threat to peace in Europe.
 However, he was widely dismissed at this time.
-Still many in the political elite in Britain at this time favoured appeassing Germany because they believed that Germany had been too harshly treated under the Treaty of Versailles.
+Still many in the political elite in Britain at this time favored appeasing Germany because they believed that Germany had been too harshly treated under the Treaty of Versailles.

-The British governments of Baldwin and later Chamberlin and the French favoured the policy of appeasement.
-They were willing to allow Germany to reassert itself on the continent and to pursue its own interests.
-This policy of appeasement was intended to prevent Germany from goingto war.
+The British governments of Baldwin and later Chamberlin and the French favored the policy of appeasement.
+They were willing to allow Germany to reassert itself on the continent and to pursue its interests.
+This policy of appeasement was intended to prevent Germany from going to war.
 By the mid-1930s, Germany and Fascist Italy were becoming increasingly belligerent.
-The Italians invaded Ethiopia and the Gernmany occupied Austria.
+The Italians invaded Ethiopia, and Germany occupied Austria.
 Still the British and French governments did nothing.
-Churchill condemned the aggression of Italy and Germany and he deplored what he saw as the weakness and cowardice of the British and French governments.
+Churchill condemned the aggression of Italy and Germany, and he lamented what he saw as the weakness and cowardice of the British and French governments.
 He argued that their policy of appeasement was wrong and would only lead to a war.
 He called on them to stand up to Germany before it was too late.